Shaltz Farm Home

 - We offer a money-back guarantee if you're not 100% satisfied with the quality of our meat.

 As the farmer, I ask $3 per pound hanging weight of the lamb.
 The cost of the meat varies, but on average will be about $140 for a whole lamb, $70 for a half.
 You need to butcher the animal yourself or pay a butcher to do it for you.
-So if you have it processed by someone like Dowker Meats of Gaylord (1-989-732-7575) you pay $90 (whole lamb) for the processing, plus for plastic vacuum wrapping and labeling the meat.
+So if you have it processed by someone like Dowker Meats of Gaylord (1-989-732-7575) you pay for the lamb to be processing, plus extra for plastic vacuum wrapping and labeling the meat.
 Smoking the meat is an extra 50 cents per pound.
 Finally, you can order some of the lamb to be made into sausage of several types, or smoked, for which there are additional charges.

 A rough estimate of the cost of 30 pounds of lamb would be about $200 if the cuts are wrapped in paper and none is smoked nor made into sausage.
 That works out to about $7-8 per pound, a real bargain for chemical-free, gourmet Shetland lamb.